 - Any other distorting items

 Requesting the De Minimis

 This option is available for entities that currently don’t have an approved or provisional federal or state negotiated indirect cost rate.

-The de minimis certification form must be submitted to the HHS Indirect Cost Rate Group through the Federal Funds Office Subrecipient Landing Page.
+The de minimis certification form must be submitted to the HHS Indirect Cost Rate Group through the Federal Funds Office Landing Page for Subrecipients.
 Once the HHS Indirect Cost Rate Group makes a determination regarding the request, a letter documenting the choice to use the de minimis will be sent to the subrecipient.

 Federally- or State-Approved Rate